DavWa/MTK/Dockerfiles/README.md

-Also, we can link a container with another by the option `--link`, so Ponte can be directly linked to MongoDB (but I'm still not able to set a configuration to an existed docker image)
+Also, we can link a container with another by the option `--link`, so Ponte can be directly linked to MongoDB

 ## MongoDB